-Through our partnership with World Association of Girl Guides and Girl Scouts (WAGGGS), 100,000 girl guides and scouts in India became handwashing heroes by promoting this lifesaving habit within their local communities.
+Through our partnership with World Association of Girl Guides and Girl Scouts (WAGGGS), and their Indian counterpart, Bharat Scouts and Guides (BS&G), 142,000 girl guides and scouts in India became handwashing heroes by promoting this lifesaving habit within their local communities.

-Each handwashing hero is trained on the importance of using soap while washing hands before eating and after using the toilet, with materials featuring our School of 5 superhero Sparkle as a Girl Guide.
-They are also equipped with the necessary skills to share these learnings with others, encouraging the practice of using soap at critical occasions to spread across communities, protecting people from illnesses and infections.
+Each handwashing hero is trained in the importance of using soap while washing hands before eating and after using the toilet.
+We provide materials featuring our School of 5 superhero Sparkle as a Girl Guide.
+They are equipped with the necessary skills to share these learnings with others, encouraging the practice of using soap at critical occasions.

-In total, WAGGGS reached more than 3 million children and their families through an adapted version of Lifebuoy’s School of 5.
+In total, WAGGGS has reached more than 3 million children and their families through an adapted version of Lifebuoy’s School of Five.

 Ana Maria Mideros, WAGGGS’ World Board Chair, said: “At the World Association of Girl Guides and Girl Scouts, we know that every girl has the power and potential to learn, lead and make a positive change in her community and the wider world.
 We are hugely proud that our partnership with Lifebuoy is helping young people in India to take action and promote handwashing with soap – both at home and in their wider communities.
 Working with Lifebuoy, Girl Guides and Scouts are driving change, improving hygiene and changing lives.